Analysis of Top 4 Paint Stocks in India6 min read

 Enterprise Value & EV/EBITDA

 - EV ie. Enterprise Value is a measure of a company’s total value.
-It not only include the equity capital of the company but also the debt capital of the company.
+It not only includes the equity capital of the company but also the debt capital of the company.

 - The ratio EV/EBITDA indicates how attractive/ premium is the valuation of the stock.
 How much is the enterprise value of the company per unit of the operating profit generated by it.